Keith Smith (fullback): Atlanta Falcons

 On September 2, 2019, Smith was signed by the Atlanta Falcons, to replace an injured Ricky Ortiz.
-He appeared in all 16 games with 5 starts, leading the team with 8 special teams tackles and 2 special teams forced fumbles.
-He also had 5 carries for 8 yards and 1 reception for 13 yards.
+He appeared in all 16 games with five starts.

 On March 14, 2020, Smith signed a three-year contract extension with the Falcons.
 He was placed on the reserve/COVID-19 list by the Falcons on July 29, 2020.
 He was activated on August 15, 2020.
-He appeared in all 16 games with 7 starts, tallying 4 carries for 7 yards and 11 receptions for 59 yards.
+He appeared in all 16 games with seven starts in the 2020 season.

-In the 2021 season, he appeared in all 17 games with 8 starts, had 9 carries for 31 yards and 9 receptions for 56 yards.
+In the 2021 season, he appeared in all 17 games with eight starts.
+In the 2022 season, he appeared in 17 games and started six.

 On March 13, 2023, Smith signed a one-year contract extension with the Falcons.
+Smith was fined $87,418 by the NFL after he knocked Detroit Lions running back Zonovan Knight to the ground with his helmet while blocking.
+However, the play did not result in an in-game penalty.

+In a Week 5 win against the Houston Texans, he caught a pass for 28 yards.

+Personal life

+On May 24, 2023, Smith was arrested in Buckhead, Georgia on traffic charges.
+The situation stemmed from a speeding ticket that Smith had received earlier in the year, which he then paid and believed the situation was resolved.
+However, a miscommunication occurred and his license was suspended, unknowingly to him.
+When he was pulled over for an expired registration, he was then arrested for driving with a suspended license.